openxc/vi-firmware/docs/installation/installation.rst

 1. Install `Cygwin <http://www.cygwin.com>`_ and in the installer, select the following packages:

-  ``gcc4, patchutils, git, unzip, python, python-argparse, check, curl, libsasl2, ca-certificates, python-setuptools``
+  ``gcc, patchutils, git, unzip, python, check, curl, libsasl2, python-setuptools``

 2. Start a Cygwin Terminal.
 3. Configure the terminal to ignore Windows-style line endings in scripts: